Irev-Dev/Arduino-Atmel-sPWM/README.md

 ![Figure what](https://github.com/Terbytes/Arduino-Atmel-sPWM/blob/master/im/speaker_2.png?raw=true "Figure")

 It is recommended to change ’ #define SinDivisions (200) ’ down to 50 and up to 400 in order to hear the difference in switching frequencies.

+## Compatibility

+Please let me know if you got the code to work on a device that's not listed here

+Compatability list:

+* Arduino Uno
+* Arduino Nano
+* Arduino mega2560

+## Safety

+This section is to briefly discuss safety in regards to making an inverter that steps up to  mains voltage whether that be 110 or 230.
+First of all I don't encourage it, I'd prefer that you didn't and I take no responsibilty for your actions.
+Remember 30mA can be leathal, mains voltage deserves respect.

+If you still choose to do so, take basic precautionary steps like: Invest in some terminals and make sure that any high voltage part of the circuit is not touchable; don't modify it while it's power up; Don't do it alone.